grafana/Grafana-Alloy-for-Beginners/README.md

     forward_to = [loki.write.mythical.receiver]
 }
 ```
+**`otelcol.connector.spanlogs`**

-For the `otelcol.connector.spanlogs` component to work, we will need to forward the spans from the `otelcol.receiver.otlp`'s output > traces to the `otelcol.connector.spanlogs`'s input.
+For the `otelcol.connector.spanlogs` component to work, we will need to forward the spans from the `otelcol.receiver.otlp`'s output > traces we have defined in exercise 5 to the `otelcol.connector.spanlogs`'s input.

-We'd like to make sure to only generate a log for each full trace, not for each span (that would be a lot of logs!).
+We'd like to make sure to only generate a log for each full trace(root), not for each span or process (that would be a lot of logs!).

 We should also make sure to include the `http.method`, `http.target`, and `http.status_code` attributes in the logs.

+Then send the generated logs to the `otelcol.exporter.loki`'s input.

+**`otelcol.exporter.loki`**
+This component accepts OTLP-formatted logs from other otelcol components and converts them to Loki-formatted log entries without further configuration.

+Forward the Loki-formatted logs to the `loki.process "autologging"`'s receiver for further processing.

+**loki.process**
+Use this component to:
+  - Convert the body from JSON to logfmt using the `stage.json` and `stage.logfmt` stages
+  - Add the `method`, `status`, and `target` labels from the `http.method`, `http.status_code`, and `http.target` attributes

 <img width="913" alt="image" src="https://github.com/user-attachments/assets/56125b64-effd-4965-9c41-9b27b9cbb21c" />